-Since I stumbled upon the overwhelming hit of Crock Pot Dulce de Leche, the kids have been enjoying the caramel-like dip on sliced apples.
-I, however, have concocted a home version of a coffee house favorite.
-Usually, I skip the whipped cream, but every once in a while it really hits the spot!
+Since I stumbled upon the overwhelming hit of Crock Pot Dulce de Leche a few years ago, the kids regularly enjoy this caramel-like dip on sliced apples and we drizzle it over ice cream and pound cake.
+One reader loves it as a topping for Crunchy Top Apples and Cinnamon Baked Oatmeal.
+I even concocted the following homemade version of a coffee house favorite.
+Usually, I skip the whipped cream, but every once in a while it really hits the spot.
+(And during a recent Susquehanna Style photo shoot, Hannah went a little crazy!)

-Click here for the dulce de leche recipe which uses sweetened condensed milk as the only ingredient.
+Click here for the dulce de leche recipe which uses sweetened condensed milk as the one-and-only ingredient.
+There’s a fun backstory, too.
 The cook time specified for the syrup consistency is best for using in lattes.

-My friend, Lynne, at 365 Days of Baking uses the above-linked recipe for homemade dulce de leche to make her own flavored coffee creamer.
-She blends 1 1/2 (8-ounce) jars of the cooked dulce de leche, 1 1/4 cups of milk, and 1 teaspoon pure vanilla extract.
+My friend, Lynne, at 365 Days of Baking uses the above-linked recipe for homemade dulce de leche to make her own flavored creamer.
+She blends 1-1/2 (8-ounce) jars of the cooked dulce de leche, 1-1/4 cups of milk, and 1 teaspoon pure vanilla extract.
 From there, she pours into a jar, refrigerates, and shakes well prior to using.
 She says it “rocks!”
-For Lynne’s French vanilla coffee creamer recipe, click here.

 - 1 cup of strong, hot coffee